jaimetur/PhotoMigrator/help/02-arguments-description-short.md

 ```

 ---
-## 🖼️ Google Photos / Synology / Immich / NextCloud / Local Folder Management
+## 🖼️ Google Photos / Synology / Immich / NextCloud / Local Photos Folder Management
-Use `--client=[synology, immich, nextcloud, google-photos, local-folder]` to select the service or managed local library.
-Local Folder additionally requires `--local-folder <LOCAL_FOLDER>`; it does not use an account ID.
+Use `--client=[synology, immich, nextcloud, google-photos, local-photos-folder]` to select the service or managed local library.
+Local Photos Folder additionally requires `--local-photos-folder <LOCAL_PHOTOS_FOLDER>`; it does not use an account ID.
 Cloud clients can optionally use `--id=[1-3]` to specify the account id defined in Config.ini.
 If more than one optional arguments are detected, only the first one will be executed.